Bitcoin could drop to $48,000 in worst case scenario

 Regarding altcoins, Dragosch said Bitwise’s Altcoin Excitement Index shows no signal.
 The catalyst for any alt season rotation hinges on whether the US passes the CLARITY Act, which Polymarket currently prices at roughly 60% odds for passage this year.
 Without that legislative unlock, Dragosch sees no structural catalyst to rotate capital from Bitcoin into the broader altcoin market.

-What specific on-chain indicators need to trigger to confirm a market bottom?
+What specific on-chain indicators need to trigger to confirm a market bottom according to Bitwise’s model?

-How might the passage of the CLARITY Act alter capital flows between Bitcoin and altcoins?
+How might the passage of the CLARITY Act alter capital flow dynamics between Bitcoin and altcoins?

-What factors could reverse the current ETP outflows and stabilize the market?
+What factors could reverse the recent ETP outflows and restore institutional demand?

 dislike